TenebrisNoctua/ServerAuthority/docs/examples/character.md

 end
 ```

-This is our server script that initializes the Behavior and input parenting for a player.
-This is our main system that allows the player to move.
+This is our server script that parents the Input folder to a player, and binds the behavior to its character when it loads.

-However, we still also need to create a client script to capture input for the camera:
+With this system, the character can now move, however, we still need to create a client `Script` to capture input for the camera:

 ### CameraInput